tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

   lteHelper->SetEpcHelper (epcHelper);

-the above step is necessary so that the LTE helper will trigger the appropriate EPC configuration in correspondance with some important configuration, such as when a new eNB or UE is added to the simulation, or an EPS bearer is created.
+the above step is necessary so that the LTE helper will trigger the appropriate EPC configuration in correspondence with some important configuration, such as when a new eNB or UE is added to the simulation, or an EPS bearer is created.
 The EPC helper will automatically take care of the necessary setup, such as S1 link